James-Mc1ntyre/DeepLearningProject/README.md

 <h1 align="center" > Deep Learning Project </h1>

 <h2 align="center" > What is this? </h2>
 <div> A deep learning class project.
-We experiment using multiple strategies to train a state of the art machine learning architecture to classify 4 differrent motor imagery classes.
-We use the architecture from Mattoli et al. on a new online dataset (2a) from Tangermann et al. </div> This project was done with a colleague of mine, John Mclinden.
+We experiment deep learning methods using a state of the art convolutional neural network (CNN) architecture to classify 4 differrent motor imagery classes in a dataset found online.
+We use the architecture from Mattoli et al. on a new dataset (2a) from Tangermann et al. </div> This project was done with a colleague of mine, John Mclinden.
 He is skilled in Matlab processing so he pre-processed the online dataset.
 The pre-processed dataset can be found in the Data_For_James folder.
-I then do some extra pre-processing in preprocessing.py. <div> Here is a link to the project write-up: https://drive.google.com/file/d/1hT70JJ8F9pfgUzSku3Opl6HZnzhzmmhE/view?usp=sharing </div>
+I then do some extra pre-processing in preprocessing.py.
+The main notebook includes the deep learning experiments, which are explained more in the Methods section.

 <h3 align="center" > Reference papers </h3>
 <h4 align="center" > Architecture </h4>